lkilcher/dolfyn-testing/README.md

     pip install -r requirements.txt

+# Getting Started

 From there, you should be able to run the `run_all.py` script to compare all of the data in the `DOLfYN 0.12` test data directory to the data in the `DOLfYN 0.13` test data (note, `0.13` will soon be `DOLfYN 1.0-beta`):

     python run_all.py

+Occassionally we will write the output of this script to a file in this repo by:

+    python run_all.py > run_all-output.txt

+Eventually, we'd like for all of these tests to be totally cleaned up so that every file has an `OK!` next to it.
+This should happen by one-of-three paths:
+    1. By identifying the difference as inconsequential, and filtering it out of the checks in the `compare_data` function
+    2. Identify a problem in the dolfyn-0.12 data -- and probably just fixing it in the `compare_data` function inside of `compare_data.py`
+    3. By fixing the dolfyn-1.0 code and test data

+Let's plan to discuss all of the inconsistencies that are captured in `run_all_output.txt` on a pull request...

+# Detailed inspection of individual files

 It's also possible to inspect the difference between individual files interactively using:

     >>> from compare_data import compare_file